 National Adult Education and Family Literacy Week raises public awareness about the need for and value of adult education and family literacy.
 Its goal is to increase financial and societal support for access to basic education programs for U.S. adults with low literacy, numeracy, and digital skills.
 Advocates across the country use this opportunity to elevate adult education and family literacy nationwide with policymakers, the media, and the community.

-In 2020, National Adult Education and Family Literacy Week will be observed from September 20 to September 26.
-NCL’s AEFL Week activities will focus on the foundational role of adult education in solutions to the challenges posed by the COVID-19 pandemic and the resulting recession and unemployment.
+In 2021, National Adult Education and Family Literacy Week will be observed from September 19 to September 25.
+NCL’s AEFL Week activities will focus on the pivotal role of adult education in enabling equitable access to societal resources, employment opportunity, and full participation in community life.